Isotretinoin: Teratogenicity

 Isotretinoin is a teratogen highly likely to cause birth defects if taken by women during pregnancy or even a short time before conception.
 A few of the more common birth defects this drug can cause are hearing and visual impairment, missing or malformed earlobes, facial dysmorphism, and abnormalities in brain function.
 Isotretinoin is classified as FDA Pregnancy Category X and ADEC Category X, and use is contraindicated in pregnancy.
-In the EU, isotretinoin (oral) is contraindicated in pregnancy and must not be taken by women able to have children unless the conditions of a pregnancy prevention programme are met.
+In the EU, isotretinoin (oral) is contraindicated in pregnancy and must not be taken by women able to have children unless the conditions of a pregnancy prevention program are met.

-The manufacturer recommends pregnancy be ruled out two weeks prior to commencement of isotretinoin, and women should use two simultaneous forms of effective contraception at least one month prior to commencement, during, and for at least one month following isotretinoin therapy.
+The manufacturer recommends pregnancy be ruled out two weeks before commencement of isotretinoin, and women should use two simultaneous forms of effective contraception at least one month before commencement, during, and for at least one month following isotretinoin therapy.

 In the US, around 2000 women became pregnant while taking the drug between 1982 and 2000, with most pregnancies ending in abortion or miscarriage.
 About 160 babies with birth defects were born.
-After the FDA put the more strict iPLEDGE program in place for the companies marketing the drug in the US, in 2011, 155 pregnancies occurred (0.12%) among 129,544 women of childbearing potential taking isotrentinoin.
+After the FDA put the more strict iPLEDGE program in place for the companies marketing the drug in the US, in 2011, 155 pregnancies occurred (0.12%) among 129,544 women of childbearing potential taking isotretinoin.

 People taking isotretinoin are not permitted to donate blood during and for at least one month after discontinuation of therapy due to its teratogenicity.

 Psychological effects

-Rare psychological side effects may include depression, worsening of pre-existing depression, aggressive tendencies, irritable mood and anxiety.
-Very rare effects include abnormal behaviour, psychosis, suicidal ideation, suicide attempts and suicide.
+Rare psychological side effects may include depression, worsening of pre-existing depression, aggressive tendencies, irritable mood, and anxiety.
+Very rare effects include abnormal behaviour, psychosis, suicidal ideation, suicide attempts, and suicide.
 In a total of 5577 adverse reactions reported to the UK's MHRA up to 31 March 2017, the plurality (1207, or 22%) concerned psychiatric effects.
 There were 85 reports of suicidal ideation, 56 of suicide and 43 of suicide attempts.

+A 2005 study initially found that isotretinoin decreases the brain metabolism in the orbitofrontal cortex by an average of 21%, a brain area known to mediate symptoms of depression.
+However, a subsequent re-analysis that examined whole‑brain metabolism before and after treatment did not find a statistically significant difference.

 The association between isotretinoin use and psychopathology has been controversial.
 Beginning in 1983, isolated case reports emerged suggesting mood change, particularly depression, occurring during or soon after isotretinoin use.
-A number of studies have been conducted since then of the drug's effect on depression, psychosis, suicidal thoughts and other psychological effects.
+Several studies have been conducted since then of the drug's effect on depression, psychosis, suicidal thoughts and other psychological effects.